waynephillips/cloud-native-development/docs/devops/overview.md

 ## Roles
 The following list summarizes the different teams and roles that occur in this document:
-- AS – Architecture Specialist
+- Architecture Specialist (AS)
     - Manages appropriate tasks/deliverables for the project
     - Manages product reviews with stakeholders
-- Platform team
+- Platform Team
     - Oversees cloud operations and DevOps automation
     - Assists dev teams with DevOps, automation and cloud infrastructure
     - Primary contributor to developing and maintaining DevOps cloud infrastructure templates and automation tools